Khadash-Analyst/LITA-Class-Documentation/README.md

 - GitHub for Portfolio Building

   Data Cleaning And Preparation
-  The initial phase of the data cleaning and preparation, we performed the following actions;
+  At initial phase of the data cleaning and preparation, we performed the following actions;
+  1. Data loading and inspection
+  2. Handling Missing variables
+  3. Data cleaning and formatting